 The town’s best known among ghost hunters because of the mine explosion that killed 200 people on the morning of May 1, 1900.
 An accident caused 24 kegs of black powder to explode, and miners were burned, crushed or suffocated.
 Nearby towns joined the rescue effort, which lasted until the last body was found on May 12.

 Of those killed in the disaster, 149 are buried in the cemetery, and some bodies were never found.
 It's rumored that some of those who were buried in the cemetery were given typo-laden or just plain incorrect grave markers.

-We decided to take a look around the cemetery and town to see what we could find:
+We decided to take a look around the cemetery and town:

 The road to Scofield is beautiful in the fall!
 UT-96 takes you straight through Scofield State Park, past Scofield Reservoir and straight into town.

 A monument to those who died in the mine disaster, just outside the cemetery.

 The gate to the Scofield Cemetery.

 Both stone and wooden grave markers were created for the victims of the mine disaster.
 Unfortunately, wooden markers are cracking and/or losing the names.

 Graves shaped like these are all over the cemetery to honor those killed in the Scofield Mine Disaster.